 22 Part-Time Jobs in Tokyo for Foreigners

 Finding a part-time job in Tokyo can be a challenge.
 That's why we created a whole list of places that offer part-time work for people like you!
 Never fear, we'll cover the most common part-time jobs in Tokyo.
-If you want a full-time job instead, then check out our article on full-time jobs in Tokyo.

 Go Kart Driver in Tokyo

 The first fun part-time job in Tokyo is a Go Kart tour guide.
 While traveling around Tokyo, you may have seen the tiny cars from Mario Kart zooming by with drivers in cosplay as characters from the popular game.
 As a go kart guide, you will learn Tokyo in and out, and you're probably not required to use much Japanese.
 The position requires an international driver's license or a license from one of the following countries (with a Japanese Translation by an authorized organization):